SnowSoftware/snowatlas-integrations/authentication_samples/README.md

 Usage
 * Authentication requires the App Registrations ClientID, Password and Region
-* Replace the Data withthe contents from your App Registration and Region
+* Replace the Data with the contents from your App Registration and Region
 ____

 ### [Snow Atlas Documentation](https://docs.snowsoftware.com/snow-atlas/?lang=en)